aleksnachev/js-module2-js-back-end-Project-Movie-Magic/README.md

     - [ ] Env variables
     - [ ] Name in movie
     - [ ] Add movie views to a folder
+    - [ ] Filter casts if they are already attached